StoneOrbits/VortexEngine/docs/duo_programming_guide.md

 - Wirelessly transfer those modes to a Duo through Mode Sharing

 The process is similar to the PC approach outlined above, and the mobile layout of lightshow.lol is quite straight forward.

+To learn more about lightshow.lol on Android you can [read here](

 ---